Jennifer Brunner: Ohio appellate court and supreme court (2015–present)

-Brunner also served as an international election observer in Egypt for the 2014 Egyptian constitutional referendum.

-Justice Brunner is a Member of the Advisory Board of the Global Panel Foundation, an NGO that works in conflict areas around the world.

-Personal
+Personal life

 Brunner is a resident of Columbus, Ohio.
 She and her husband, Rick, have been married since 1978 and have three adult children.
 They have also been foster parents to three children.
-Brunner is an alumna of Whetstone High School in the Clintonville neighborhood of Columbus, Ohio.

 In March 2008, Brunner was awarded the Profile in Courage Award by the John F. Kennedy Presidential Library and Museum for challenging the reliability of electronic voting in order to protect the right to vote in Ohio.
+Brunner is a Member of the Advisory Board of the Global Panel Foundation, an NGO that works in conflict areas around the world.